-Part 71 Permit Contact Air Program, 8P-AR U.S. Environmental Protection Agency, 1595 Wynkoop Street Denver, Colorado 80202
+Part 71 Permit Contact Air Program, 8P-AR U.S. Environmental Protection Agency, Region 8 1595 Wynkoop Street Denver, Colorado 80202

-IV.F.
+V.F.
 Severability Clause [40 CFR 71.6(a)(5)]

-The provisions of this permit are severable, and in the event of any challenge to any portion of this permit, or if any portion is held invalid, the remaining permit conditions shall remain valid and in force.
+The provisions of this permit are severable, and in the event of any challenge to any portion of this permit, or if any portion is held invalid, the remaining permit conditions shall remain valid and in force

-IV.G.
-Permit Actions [40 CFR 71.6(a)(6)(iii)]
+V.G.
+Permit ActionsError!
+Bookmark not defined.
+[40 CFR 71.6(a)(6)(iii)]